CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 If you aren’t going to have a professional inspection done by a third party, you should educate yourself about the most common car problems.
 Additionally, you want to watch for any signs of odometer rollback, VIN tampering, or other signs of fraud.

-While the Magnuson-Moss Warranty Act is the federal law concerning consumer goods, it’s most important to focus on your rights under your local state laws.
+While the Magnuson-Moss Warranty Act is the federal law concerning consumer goods, it is most important to focus on your rights under your local state laws.
 In California, if the dealer sells you a defective vehicle, you have several options:

 Replacement vehicle: The dealer would be required to give you a comparable make or model without the defects in exchange for the one you currently drive.